stephendongg/stephendongg/README.md

-### Hey 👋, my name is Stephen Dong!
-- 📚 M.S.
-Information Science @ Cornell Tech, B.S.E Computer Science @ Princeton University
-- 👀 Interested: Computational Social Science, AI & NLP, Tech & Society
-### Links:
-- 🤝 Connect with me on [LinkedIn](https://www.linkedin.com/in/stephendong/)
-- 🌐 My github is a little messy right now.
-If you want to see my projects, please check out my [personal portfolio](https://stephendong.notion.site)!
+Hello!
+I'm currently pursuing a M.S. at Cornell Tech in Connective Media (a mix of Computer Science, Behavioral Science, and Media Studies).
+I'm using this program to hone my skillset in applications of computer science and develop fluency in AI & ML.
+Before this I graduated Cum Laude with a degree in Computer Science at Princeton with a minor in Technology and Society.

+I'm currently especially interested in Computational Social Science, AI and Natural Language Processing (as with probably everyone else right now) and the interplay between technology and society.
+Please check out some of my [work](https://stephendong.notion.site) and connect with me on [LinkedIn](https://www.linkedin.com/in/stephendong/) if you find my profile intersting!

 <!--
 **stephendongg/stephendongg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.